What to Do with Ripped, Torn or Damaged Money

 “The BEP will evaluate the note,” he explains.
 “They have special tools to examine the authenticity and assess the full value of the note.
 After they do that, they can issue a check back to the consumer.”

 The BEP is part of the U.S. Treasury Department; disposal of mutilated money is handled through this agency.
-The Treasury says that every year, it handles approximately 30,000 claims and redeems mutilated currency valued at more than $30 million.
+The Treasury says that every year it receives an average of more than 22,000 requests for examination of currency with an estimated value of more than $35 million for possible redemption.

 In some cases, money may be exposed to contaminants.
 The definition of contaminated currency is a note damaged by, or exposed to, a contaminant to the extent that it cannot be processed under normal operating procedures—or may pose a health or safety risk.